 Next, Tom Elvis Jedusor did what Satoshi Nakamoto had done years before.
 He disappeared.
-As many readers might now, Satoshi Nakamoto disappeared at 2010 and left the Bitcoin project for others to finish.
+As many readers might know, Satoshi Nakamoto disappeared in 2010 and left the Bitcoin project for others to finish.

-Many Bitcoin developers got excited of this new technology.
+Many Bitcoin developers got excited about this new technology.
 Blockstream developer Andrew Poelstra wrote a more extensive white paper in October 2016.
-Just few days later, Grin project was started in Github by nickname Ignotus Peverell – yet another Potter character reference by the way.
+Just a few days later, the Grin project was started on GitHub by the nickname Ignotus Peverell – yet another Potter character reference by the way.